 Beach water polo is a team sport played in open water off the beach.
-The game is very similar to Olympic water polo which is usually played in an indoor pool, though played with just four players (a goalkeeper and three field players) on a smaller field size.
+The game is very similar to Olympic water polo which is usually played in an indoor pool, though beach water polo is played with just four players (a goalkeeper and three field players) in a smaller sized pool.

 There are beach water polo tournaments held throughout the world.
-A beach water polo exhibition event will run concurrently to the FINA World Championships in South Korea in July 2019.
+A beach water polo exhibition event ran concurrently with the FINA World Championships in South Korea in July 2019.
 Beach water polo has also been on the program for the Asian Beach Games since 2008.

 - Water Polo — a team sport played in swimming pools, the aim is to pass the ball over the water and into the goal net.